kimlimjustin/xplorer/README.md

 - **Keyboard shortcuts** — fully configurable shortcut profiles
 - **Terminal** — integrated terminal panel with SSH support

-## Open-Core Model
+## Open Source

-Xplorer uses an open-core model:

-- **Core desktop app** (AGPL-3.0): The full Tauri desktop file explorer with 28 free extensions, the Extension SDK, and the create-extension CLI.
-- **Premium extensions**: Advanced features like AI chat, SSH, Google Drive integration, collaboration, and more are available through the Xplorer marketplace.
-- **Marketplace server**: The web-based extension marketplace is proprietary.

-The desktop app is fully functional without premium components.
+Xplorer is fully open source (AGPL-3.0).
+This includes the desktop app, the Extension SDK, the create-extension CLI, and the web marketplace at `apps/web/`.
+Extensions are developed and distributed through a separate public repository.

 ---